-Golant Media Ventures (GMV) has had a strong track record of writing and winning funding from a range of government bodies, including from InnovateUK and the Knowledge Transfer Network (KTN).
+Golant Media Ventures (GMV) has had a strong track record of writing and winning funding from a range of government bodies, including InnovateUK and the Knowledge Transfer Network (KTN).

-We understand how to ensure the scope of the project meets any fund requirements whilst helping you to shape your submission so its has a higher chance of success.
-As an innovation agency focused on using design management skills to develop new products and services, we can partner you to set up projects properly to ensure they are aligned to the competition goals and have clear commercial ambitions.
+We understand how to ensure the scope of the project meets any fund requirements whilst helping you to shape your submission so it has a higher chance of success.
+As an innovation agency focused on using design management skills to develop new products and services, we partner with you to set up projects properly to ensure they are aligned to the competition goals and have clear commercial ambitions.

 We are aware of two new funds that could offer our partners the opportunity to develop new and innovative ideas across the Creative Industries.
 Both are now open with submissions due in this November – so get in touch with us now to discuss how to take your projects forward.

 The UK government’s Industrial Strategy sets out how UK businesses and organisations should embrace innovation to help in developing new products and services across a whole range of industries.
 As well as health, services and energy, the Government recognises the importance of the £90 billion contribution to the UK economy from the Creative Industries, including film, music, video games and architecture – which are among the largest, fastest-growing, and most exciting in the UK.

 They also highlight the growing role of immersive technologies such as virtual, augmented and mixed reality which will change how we experience the world - from our entertainment and art, to how we shop and learn.

 The challenge is to bring the UK’s creative businesses, researchers and technologists together so that we can create the next generation of highly-immersive, striking experiences.

 Funds have been made available to support these challenges – and two funds are now open to applicants which we believe are highly relevant to the arts, culture and heritage sector.